5TechGuide/QRcodeGenerator/README.md

 Note that you may need to install the qrcode library using pip before running this code.
 More detail go to: https://5techguide.com
 # How to use:
-Sure, here are the steps to use and post the run.py file on GitHub:

 Make sure you have Python installed on your computer.
 You can download Python from the official website: python.org/downloads/

 Download the run.py file to your local computer.